Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Chosen
 Once per rest you may gain a benefit that would normally be earned by spending Resolve (other than to gain a rest).

-### Gifted
-You possess a magical item that cannot be destroyed or persistently lost.
-You are always attuned to this item and it may have a gear point total equal to your proficiency bonus plus one, rather than your proficiency bonus.
-If the item you selected is a trinket (rather than a set of arms or armor), instead simply increase the gear point total of trinkets that you can attune to by one.

-At first level and whenever you level up, you may choose to add, remove or modify an non-prismatic affix on this item.
-You do not need to know the appropriate enchantment, spend essence crystals or make any skill checks in order to do so.

 ### Nocturnal
 Objects in dim light are no longer obscured, and objects in darkness are now merely obscured, rather than invisible.